 The application is supported by a Planning and Retail Assessment, a Transport Assessment, a Framework Travel Plan, Vehicle Tracking Diagrams demonstrating the lorry manoeuvring needed for articulated lorries to enter and leave the site with the proposed delivery dock, a Flood Risk Assessment, an Environmental Noise Survey, Air Quality Assessment, and a Noise Assessment.
-As a result of a request for more information from Hampshire County Council Highways, the applicants have more recently submitted (on 10 June 2020) microsimulation data for traffic using the site access.
+As a result of a request for more information from Hampshire County Council Highways, the applicants more recently submitted micro-simulation data for traffic using the site access.